architolk/architolk.github.io/_pages/ac5/ECC99.md

 - The Cathode resistor;
 - The plate-to plate (Ra-a) impedance.

 The plate voltage is set at 270V, so we start with that figure.
 At this figure, we can calculate the maximum bias current, this will be the crosspoint between the max watt for the ECC99 and 270V.
-As P = I * V, this results into: 3.5 = I * 270, I = 3.5 / 270V = 13.0mA.
+As P = I * V, this results into: 3.5 = I * 270, I = 3.5W / 270V = 13.0mA.
 The grid bias voltage that corresponds with this figure is the point where the grid voltage line would cross that point.
 This point corresponds with Vgk = -10.4V.
-From this we can calculate Rk = -10.4V / 13.0mA = 800 Ohm.
+Total current accross one cathode resistor will be twice the plate current of one tube, so from this we can calculate Rk = -10.4V / (2*13.0mA) = 400 Ohm.

 For push-pull operations, the actual load that is seen by each tube is: